CloudBoost/developers/en/search/basicsearch.md

 ###Not Equal To

-To have an notEqualTo constraint over a search filter you can use the `notEqualTo` function.
+To have an notEqualTo constraint over a search filter you can use the <span class="tut-snippet">notEqualTo</span> function.

 ==JavaScript==
 <span class="js-lines" data-query="notequal">